tailscale-dev/vscode-tailscale/README.md

 # Tailscale for Visual Studio Code

 The Tailscale extension for VS Code brings no-hassle, secure networking alongside your code.
-With Tailscale Funnel you can share anything from a device or node in your Tailscale network (tailnet) with anyone on the Internet.
+With Tailscale Funnel you can share anything from a device or node in your Tailscale network (tailnet) with anyone on the internet.

 ## Features